Jenna and Chris

 Ortigia — Zefiro Solarium

-We all met later that evening on the island of Ortigia, at the heart of the ancient city of Syracuse.
-Several long tables at the trendy Zefiro Solarium, right on the water.
-A fantastic dinner.
-Everyone showed up looking beautiful and fully acclimated to Sicily life.
+That evening we met on the island of Ortigia, at the heart of ancient Syracuse.
+We reserved several long tables at the trendy Zefiro Solarium, right on the water.
+Everyone showed up looking beautiful and settled into the rhythm of the trip.

 Downtown Syracuse

 Dinner at Zefiro Solarium on Ortigia, long tables right on the water.
-Thirty-two of us at one table, the lights of the old town climbing the hillside behind.
+The restaurant was set against the lights of the historic old town.

 Dinner at Zefiro Solarium